TathanDev/StarWarsPlanets-AdAstra/README.md

   </p>
 </a>

-An **Ad Astra!** adding star wars planets !
+An **Ad Astra!** addon adding planets from Star Wars, lightsabers and more !

-For the moment, I'm working on Tatooine ⏳, Kamino 💧, Endor 🌴, Hoth 🧊 and Mustafar 🔥
+For the moment, I'm working on Tatooine ⏳, Endor 🌴, Hoth 🧊 and Mustafar 🔥

 This addon is for Forge and Fabric !
-But it's not finish for the moment :/

 The mod link : https://www.curseforge.com/minecraft/mc-mods/star-wars-planets-adastra